Shiandow/shiandow.github.io/_klad/category-theory-for-dbas/2-putting-the-relational-back-in-relational-databases.md

 Figure 4.
 A function from a set of 4 points to a set of 3 points.
 The domain (set of inputs) and codomain (set of outputs) are delimited by dashed lines.
 </figure>

-The relevant database concept is a table with a primary key, which is precisely the constraint we need to turn the relation into a function, namely that a value is guaranteed to be unique across the whole table (if the table has multiple columns the corresponding function is a multivalued function).
+The relevant database concept is a table with a primary key, which is precisely the constraint needed to turn a relation into a function, namely that a value is guaranteed to be unique across the whole table (if the table has multiple columns the corresponding function is a multivalued function).

 The nice thing about functions is that they can be composed, if there are two functions $f$ and $g$ where the outputs of $f$ are contained in the inputs of $g$ then they can be combined into a new relation $g \circ f$ which maps $x$ to $g(f(x))$.
 This new relation is also a function.